 Google wants to find the best answer to a searcher’s question.
 So if you’re the best answer, guess where Google will put you?
 FIRST!

 Of course you can immediately see the problem with this!
 You’re competing with sites like Wikipedia, New York Times, YouTube and Pinterest to be the best answer.
 Do not lose hope!
 YOU are the answer that someone is looking for.
 People look for weird and amazing things.
 Not that you are weird and amazing…

 If you search for WordPress help, will you find my little boutique site?
 Nope.
 Notta.
 Probably never will!
 There are HUGE sites that write about that.
 And there is a ton of competition.

 But if you search for “How to Insert Flickr Photos”, or “Change Navigation Bar” you will find me.
-And same with a bunch of other tutorials that managed to be somehow unique enough, and not competed with by the big guys, yet.
+And same with a bunch of other tutorials that managed to be somehow unique enough, and searched for, that they appear in top results.